MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-DeviceConditionalAccessRule.md

 ```

 ### -AllowiCloudPhotoSync
+This setting is supported on the following types of devices:

+- iOS/iPadOS

-The AllowiCloudPhotoSync parameter specifies whether to allow Apple iCloud Photos sync on devices.
-Valid values for this parameter are:
+The AllowiCloudPhotoSync parameter specifies whether to allow iCloud Photos synchronization on supported devices.
+Valid values are:

 - $true: iCloud Photos sync is allowed.
+This is the default value.
 - $false: iCloud Photo sync isn't allowed.
-- $null (blank): The setting isn't configured.
-This is the default value.

-This setting is available on the following types of devices:

-- Apple iOS 6+
-- Android 4+

 ```yaml
 Type: Boolean